-Faculty share the responsibility of educating with the students.
-Faculty are responsible for the academic advising of students.
-They should bring to the classroom the desire to improve a student's understanding of architecture and, ultimately, inspire students to achieve their goals.
+Faculty share the responsibility of educating the students.
+Faculty members are responsible for advising students academically.
+They should bring the desire to improve a student's understanding of architecture to the classroom and inspire students to achieve their goals.
 Faculty should provide clear direction and milestones for the class and encourage critical discussions and healthy debate.
-Establishing expectations at the onset of a project ensures that students have adequate time to organize a schoolwork-life balance.
-A school-work-life balance includes mental and physical health encompassing enough sleep, nourishment, and movement outside of the classroom to be well-rounded individuals.
+Establishing expectations at the onset of a project ensures that students have adequate time to organize a school-work-life balance.
+A school-work-life balance includes mental and physical health, encompassing enough sleep, nourishment, and movement outside of the classroom to be a well-rounded individual.
+Breaks during long hours of working should be encouraged.
 Faculty must recognize that each student is an individual with inherent background and values, and they should promote the study of architecture embodying individual and collaborative ideals.
-Faculty are responsible for holding students to high standards that help students fulfill obligations to themselves.
+Faculty members are responsible for holding students to high standards that help students fulfill their obligations to themselves.